idaholab/moose/framework/doc/content/syntax/Materials/index.md

 ## Functor Material Properties id=functor-props

-Functor materials are special kind of materials used for on-the-fly material property evaluation.
+Functor materials are a special kind of materials used for on-the-fly material property evaluation.
 Please refer to the [syntax page for FunctorMaterials](FunctorMaterials/index.md) for more information.

 ## Advanced Topics